mostaphaelansari/Leetcode/README.md

 Each problem solution is stored in its own directory, named with the problem number and title (e.g., `1-two-sum`).
 Each problem directory typically includes:

 - A detailed README.md with the problem description
-- The solution file(s) in the appropriate language (Python, Java, SQL, Go, etc.)
+- The solution file(s) in the appropriate language (Python, Java, SQL, Go,)

 ## Python Solutions